 (v) The Dean forwards the candidate’s package, the School’s recommendation, and their personal recommendation to the Chancellor.

 (vi) The Chancellor approves or disapproves package with authority delegated from the Air University Commander.
+This is usually accomplished in coordination with the legal office and Provost of the Institute.

 (vii) The School Committee announces positive results in accordance with Paragraph 4.11 and records final actions.

 4.5.2.
 This paragraph describes procedures for decisions requiring only the action of the Chair of the School Committee.
-Such actions include all appointments at or below the Assistant level. reappointments at the same rank.
+Such actions include all appointments at or below the Assistant level. reappointments at the same rank, and conversion of tenured Associate Professors and Professors to non-tenure-track appointments at the same rank.

 (i) The Department Committee verifies the status of the degree, prepares nomination, and includes candidate’s vita.